top of page

 St. Louis is No Longer Singing the Blues

-The team does a great job of honoring its past.
-As you enter the arena, you will pass through Hall of Fame Plaza, which features statues of Blues icons Brett Hull, Al MacInnis and Bernie Federko.
-Inside, the rafters are filled with many Division and Conference Championship banners, with the latest being the 2019 Stanley Cup Championship banner.
-Banners also recognize the retired numbers of MacInnis, Hull and Federko, along with Bob and Barclay Plager, Brian Sutter, Doug Wickenheiser, Bob Gassoff and announcer Dan Kelly.
+Once inside the rafters are filled with many Division and Conference Championship banners including the 2019 Stanley Cup Championship banner.
+Banners also recognize the retired numbers of MacInnis, Hull and Federko, along with brothers Bob and Barclay Plager, Brian Sutter, Doug Wickenheiser, Bob Gassoff and announcer Dan Kelly.

 Neighborhood 4